Student Rights Service (formerly PLINFO)

 - participate in student behaviour management meetings involving their child

-- opt their child out of participation in religious instruction (when separated parents disagree on this, the school would expect them to resolve their differences outside of school)
+- decide if they want their child to participate in religious instruction (this is an ‘opt in’ process) - (when separated parents disagree on this, the school would expect them to resolve their differences outside of school)

 - participate in parent activities/functions and receive newsletters